NirmanPatel036/skillprobe-ai/README.md

-# Create T3 App with Clerk Authentication
+# T3 App with Clerk Authentication

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app` and integrated with [Clerk](https://clerk.com) authentication.